cobbler/cobbler/docs/user-guide/configuration-management-integrations.rst

 ==============

-Because the template files will be parsed by the Cheetah parser, they must conform to the guidelines described in [Kickstart Templating](Kickstart Templating).
+Because the template files will be parsed by the Cheetah parser, they must conform to the guidelines described in kickstart templating.
 This is particularly important when the file is generated outside a Cheetah environment.
 Look for, and act on, Cheetah 'ParseError' errors in the Cobbler logs.

 Template files follows general Cheetah syntax, so can include Cheetah variables.
 Any variables you define anywhere in